toronyx/text-to-calendar/README.md

 Gmail used to have a nifty feature (and maybe still does?) where if you get an email from, say, Trainline, with some train tickets attached, Google would extract those train times and add it straight to your calendar.
 I have no idea what happened to it.

 I love my calendar, and anyone who knows me knows I have EVERYTHING on it, from going to work down to brushing my teeth.
 So sometimes, I'm going to something and I have this big wall of text about it and I want to add it to my calendar.
 Usually I would just meticulously put in the information myself, but eventually I decided to make this!
 Throw in some messy text, get nice tidy calendar events out.

+This project was also made to flex some basic app-building and API-design skills, as well as to practice self-hosting and deployment to VMs.
+Code-writing is great but I feel like without some deployment knowledge it's only half a skillset!
+And cloud-deployment is something I've long been interested in doing more of.

 ## How it works